globalCOAL NEWC Index Methodology v.1j

 9. APPENDIX: Frequently Asked Questions

-Q. Are swap NEWC transactions included in the globalCOAL NEWC Index calculation?
+Q. Are gC ICE Newcastle Futures or swap NEWC transactions included in the globalCOAL NEWC Index calculation?

 A. No, they are not.
-Swap NEWC transactions settle against the NEWC Index at expiry.
+These derivative contracts settle against the NEWC Index at expiry.

 A. No, they are not.
-Only physical NEWC transactions executed at fixed price and bids and offers for such a contract are included in the calculation.
+Only Phys NEWC transactions executed at fixed price and bids and offers for such a contract are included in the calculation.

-Q. Are NEWC EFP transactions included in the NEWC Index calculation?
+Q. Are Phys NEWC transactions executed on an EFP basis included in the NEWC Index calculation?

 A. Yes.
 The price at which the EFP transaction is executed is included in the index calculation, prior to it being broken down into its physical index-linked and Futures legs.

-Q. Are there safeguards against moving the index through off-market trades?
+Q. What safeguards are there against strategies to move the index through off-market trades?

 A. As globalCOAL is authorised and regulated by the Financial Conduct Authority, any off-market trades will be reported to the regulator.
 Please see our compliance statement in section 6.